I worked hard to reach this age. I expected some problems.

 The Phone That Should Never Be Near Your Bed

 You wake up in a panic and grab your phone.
 The phone knows everything.
 Breaking news.
-Stock prices.
+Sports scores.
 Weather disasters.
 New wars.
 The phone is always awake, waiting for you.

 FOMO is real, even at our age.
 Maybe especially at our age.
 Did something happen while we were trying to sleep?
 The only way to find out is to look at the phone.